Children / Youth Formation

 • community - we want our youth to know that the Church and God will always accept them and welcome them.
 When a young person comes to St. James, we want them to know that they will be accepted for who they are and wherever they are on their journey with Christ.

-• Our Youth also participate in programs with the Episcopal Youth Community of the Diocese of Atlanta such as Happening, New Beginnings, Diocesan Youth Commission and the Hunger walk.
+• Our Youth also participate in programs with the Episcopal Youth Community of the Diocese of Atlanta, such as Happening, New Beginnings, Diocesan Youth Commission, and the Hunger Walk.
 Most of these events happen at Camp Mikell and other areas outside of St. James.
-2025 Details can be found here: https://linktr.ee/eycdioatl
+Details for current events can be found here: https://linktr.ee/eycdioatl